-1. In calculating your estimates, always use the weight field WTSAM.
-The CCHS is a sample survey.
+- 1. The CCHS is a sample survey.
 The sampling rate varies across the country, and the weights vary accordingly.

-2. Remember that the weights are designed to provide population estimates of persons living in households.
+In calculating your estimates using: - common and optional content file, always use the weight field WTSE_M; - common and sub-sample 1 file, always use the weight field WTSE_S1M; - common and sub-sample 2 file, always use the weight field WTSE_S2M; or - common and sub-sample 3 file, always use the weight field WTSE_S3M. - 2.
+Remember that the weights are designed to provide population estimates of persons living in households.
 The weights do not reflect the number of households.
-There are no household weights on the file.

-3. Always run your tabulations both unweighted and weighted.
-If the number of sampled respondents who contribute to the calculation of the estimate (unweighted count) is less than 30, the weighted estimate should not be released.

-4. Keep in mind the following general rule concerning the coefficient of variation (CV):

-- a CV between 0.0 and 16.5% indicates that the estimate is most probably of good quality, with an acceptable degree of variability; - a CV between 16.5 and 33.3% reflects a marginal estimate that should be interpreted accordingly and identified as such in any publication; - a CV greater than 33.3% indicates an estimate of poor quality that should not be considered for publication, or should be strongly qualified if used.
+There are no household weights on the file. - 3.
+Always run your tabulations both unweighted and weighted.
+If the number of sampled respondents who contribute to the calculation of the estimate (unweighted count) is less than 30, the weighted estimate should not be released. - 4.
+Keep in mind the following general rule concerning the coefficient of variation (CV): - a CV between 0.0 and 16.5% indicates that the estimate is most probably of good quality, with an acceptable degree of variability; - a CV between 16.6 and 33.3% reflects a marginal estimate that should be interpreted accordingly and identified as such in any publication; - a CV greater than 33.3% indicates an estimate of poor quality that should not be considered for publication, or should be strongly qualified if used.

-Approximate CV look-up tables are provided at the end of the user guide.
+Approximate CV look-up tables are provided are provided as an appendix to the user guide.
 Please refer to the full documentation for further information.

-5. When publishing totals, it is recommended to round the figures to the closest hundred, or to the closest thousand if the figures are large enough.
-Publishing an exact, unrounded total provides a false sense of accuracy about the data.

-6. For the same reason, published ratios or proportions should be rounded to no more than one decimal point.
+- 5. When publishing totals, it is recommended to round the figures to the closest hundred, or to the closest thousand if the figures are large enough.
+Publishing an exact, unrounded total provides a false sense of accuracy about the data. - 6.
+For the same reason, published ratios or proportions should be rounded to no more than one decimal point.